 Summary: What happens to a timeshare when the owner dies?
 Depending on how the property deed is titled, the timeshare could pass to the co-owners or to the owner’s heirs and beneficiaries.

-A timeshare property offers a unique opportunity: guaranteed access to a desirable location without the hassle of having to fully purchase or maintain it.
+A timeshare property offers a unique opportunity: guaranteed access to the desired location without the hassle of having to fully purchase or maintain it.
 While the timeshare owner is free to enjoy their favorite vacation spot, what happens to that property interest when he or she passes away?

 Most timeshare contracts contain a perpetuity clause.
 Generally, this clause stipulates that the owner of the timeshare is required to pay the associated costs and fees for his or her lifespan.
 When the original timeshare owner dies, their obligations are passed to the next owner.
 That could be the co-owner (if there is one), or the owner’s estate beneficiaries.